Don’t have a kayak? The Marshall Recreation Department has you covered, with rentals of kayaks, innertubes and canoes.

 She was part of a big family group about to launch onto the Kalamazoo River, but took some time to extol the virtues of the river.

-Maya and the other kids like the parts of the river that go fast, but for the most part, it’s an effortless stretch from the rec department to Saylor’s Point.
+Maya and the other kids in the family like the parts of the river that go fast, but for most of the trip, it’s an effortless stretch from the rec department to Saylor’s Point.
 It’s perfect for first-timers and experts alike.

 “It’s smooth sailing,” according to recreation superintendent Justin Miller.

 There’s a lot of wildlife along the way, including bald eagles, osprey, deer and turkeys.

 “It’s quiet, peaceful.
 It feels like you’re away from everything, away from the city.
 It’s convenient.
 It’s fairly quick,” Miller said.